Right of residence for EU citizens' family who are EU citizens

-Swedes are normally not considered EU citizens in this context, but Swedes who have recently lived in another EU country can be included in the group of people to whom the rules for right of residence apply.
+Swedes are normally not considered EU citizens in this context, but Swedes who have recently lived in another EU country or in Switzerland can be included in the group of people to whom the rules for right of residence apply.

 To be registered in the Swedish population register and obtain a Swedish personal identity number, your family members need to contact the Swedish Tax Agency.